 Our preliminary investigation into state tax policy emphasizes the difficulties of the budgetary process for state policymakers.
-Unlike the federal government, states have statutory requirements preventing them from going into debt, which means that sudden shifts revenue have potentially severe implications for government services.
+Unlike the federal government, states have statutory requirements preventing them from going into debt, which means that sudden shifts in revenue have potentially severe implications for government services.
 We have documented that, in fact, such shifts are relatively commonplace; exceeding levels of punctuation typically observed in government spending.
 While previous scholarship has noted revenue volatility across the American states, this paper is the first to link that volatility to a broader theoretical framework explaining punctuations in policymaking.
 One implication of this framework for revenue generation is that although stability may be a good thing in the short-term, prolonged periods of incremental change can be seen as a prelude to dramatic punctuations.
 That is, stasis and punctuation typically go hand-in-hand.
 Measuring volatility with kurtosis, rather than mean differences or standard deviations, captures this nuance.

 Given that policy scholarship has paid considerable attention to punctuations in government spending, it is surprising that revenue generation, which is an equally important part of the budgetary process, has receive comparatively little focus.
-Additional research in this area is merited, especially research that further investigates the connection between the composition of state tax portfolios and L-kurtosis in revenue.
-Moreover, a better understanding of the ways in which political and natural complexity interact to produce stick-slip dynamics in state revenue could offer important insights into both the punctuated equilibrium model and state budgeting.
+This research makes multiple contributions to this area: we document that revenues are also prone to the instabilities that have been so frequently noted in government expenditures, that important variation exists across revenue streams, and, conceptually, that the notion of friction has an enduring usefulness in explaining the policymaking process.
+Additional investigation is merited, especially research that further examines the connection between the composition of state tax portfolios and L-kurtosis in revenue.
+Given the economic nature of revenues it is also important to consider the effect of cyclical patterns in state economies on the dynamics of instability.
+In a recent Pew Charitable Trusts report (2017) that focuses on the use of rainy day funds to counter cyclical changes in the economy, Bailey et al. develop a method to map underlying revenue cycles in states-one that could be adapted across our long period of study here.
+Moreover, a better understanding of the ways in which political, economic, and natural complexity interact to produce stick-slip dynamics in state revenue could offer important insights into both the punctuated equilibrium model and state budgeting